 The nature, scope, methods, basic problems and major types of philosophy.
 Satisfies Philosophical/Religious Perspectives GenEd; satisfies SEEDS Ethical Inquiry student learning outcome in alignment with Educated Citizenry value.

-The nature of ethical judgments, the meaning of moral concepts, the conditions of moral responsibility and the methodological presuppositions of ethical theories in philosophy and religion.
+The nature of ethical judgments, the meaning of ethical concepts, the conditions of ethical responsibility and the methodological presuppositions of ethical theories in philosophy.
+This course includes a community-service assignment.
 Satisfies Philosophical/Religious Perspectives GenEd requirement; satisfies SEEDS Ethical Inquiry student learning outcome in alignment with Educated Citizenry value.

 The first part of this course considers different conceptions of happiness (aka well-being) by critically examining ancient and contemporary theories of happiness such as hedonism, desire satisfaction theory, and objective theories of human welfare.
 By studying this material we learn that being happy does not necessarily entail living a meaningful life.
 The second part of the course explores the differences between happiness and meaning in life by examining contemporary theories of meaning in life, such as Richard Taylor's subjectivist theory and Susan Wolf's fitting fulfillment theory.
 Satisfies SEEDS Ethical Inquiry student learning outcome in alignment with Self Discovery and Self Care value.